tonkeeper/w5/Specification.md

 ### How can a plugin self-destruct?

-Plugin does not need to remove its extension code from the wallet — they can simply self-destroy by sending all TONs to the wallet with sendmode 128.
+Plugin can self-destroy by sending all TONs to the wallet with sendmode 128 and adding one more action that removes itself from the list.

 ### How can I deploy a plugin, install its code and send it a message in one go?

 You need to put two requests in your message body:
-1. add extension address,
+1. add the extension address,
-2. send a message to that address.
+2. send a message with stateinit to that address.

 ### Does the wallet grow with number of plugins?